oVirt/ovirt-site/source/release/3.5.3/index.html.md

 # OVirt 3.5.3 Release Notes

-The oVirt Project is pleased to announce the availability of oVirt 3.5.3 first release candidate as of May 14th, 2015.
+The oVirt Project is pleased to announce the availability of oVirt 3.5.3 second release candidate as of May 27th, 2015.

 oVirt is an open source alternative to VMware vSphere, and provides an awesome KVM management interface for multi-node virtualization.
 This release is available now for Fedora 20, Red Hat Enterprise Linux 6.6, CentOS 6.6, (or similar) and Red Hat Enterprise Linux 7.1, CentOS 7.1 (or similar).